Distro Tracker is implemented as a Python 3 application using the Django framework.

 The function that performs the processing of a received package message is

 distro_tracker.mail.dispatch.process().
 In order to tag the received message

-with a keyword, it uses a vendor-provided function
+with a package and a keyword, it uses a vendor-provided function

 Since Distro Tracker aggregates information based on many different sources,

 a way to perform incremental updates is necessary.
 This means that if an update